Western Loop

 Even so, it is always enjoyable to "cruise" around the circuit a few times, as it gives you true awareness of the track that is not conveyed over television.

-Going up the Mountain through the Cutting is a very steep climb, while going down through the Esses & Dipper is equally as steep, but combined with tight corners.
+Going up the Mountain through the Cutting is a very steep climb, while going down through the Esses & Dipper is equally as steep, but combined with multiple tight cork-screw corners.

 How the racers do it at the speeds they achieve, is beyond me.